pypa/flit/doc/pyproject_toml.rst

 For instance, installing in a virtualenv usually doesn't affect anything outside that environment.
 Don't rely on these files being picked up unless you have close control of how the package will be installed.

+If you install a package with ``flit install --symlink``, a symlink is made for each file in the external data directory.
+Otherwise (including development installs with ``pip install -e``), these files are copied to their destination, so changes here won't take effect until you reinstall the package.

 .. note::